spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-mxisd.md

 To use a more custom configuration, you can define a `matrix_mxisd_configuration_extension_yaml` string variable and put your configuration in it.
-To learn more about how to do this, refer to the information about `matrix_mxisd_configuration_extension_yaml` in the [default variables file](../roles/matrix-server/defaults/main.yml).
+To learn more about how to do this, refer to the information about `matrix_mxisd_configuration_extension_yaml` in the [default variables file](../roles/matrix-mxisd/defaults/main.yml) of the mxisd component.

 ## Troubleshooting